tnichols217/notes/PHYS 121 - Physics 1/Labs/1/Lab 1.md

 ![[Aristotle Graph.png]]
 *$a_N$ and $\delta_{aN}$ are shown on the graph*

 Newton's model is significantly closer to modeling the data than Aristotle's model.
-As you can see in the variance in the slope, Newton's has around 6x less variance and
+As you can see in the variance in the slope, Newton's has around 6x less variance and roughly one order of magnitude higher correlation ($r$).
+The data points on Newton's graph stay significantly closer to the fit line